 Michael has been with TCCC 20 years in various positions of increasing responsibility.
 Before that he work with BellSouth Mobile Data as an International Marketing and Business Development Director for 3 years, where he was an integral part of new business startups in Australia, The Netherlands, and Belgium holding leadership roles in the areas of sales, marketing and business development.

-Tyrone Thomas is a Vice President in Credit Sales and Trading at Citi.
+Tyrone Thomas is a Managing Director and the North America Head of Loan Sales at Citi.
 Mr. Thomas and his sales team are responsible for providing sales coverage to leveraged loan institutional investors for primary market issuance and secondary market trading.
-He is Series 7, Series 63 and Series 3 licensed and holds a Certified Public Accountant designation.
+His clients include Apollo, Eaton Vance, GSO/Blackstone, and PIMCO, among others.

 Mr. Thomas received an MBA from the Fuqua School of Business at Duke University.
 He began his career as a CPA at Ernst & Young LLP where he was a Senior Auditor in the Financial Services Group.
 At Ernst & Young, he primarily focused on providing audit services to private equity and hedge fund clients.

 He resides in South Orange, NJ with his wife and two children.
-In addition to his professional experiences, Mr. Thomas enjoys traveling, running marathons and participating in organizations such as Big Brothers/Big Sisters of Newark, New Jersey, and NextGen Network.
+In addition to his professional experiences, Mr. Thomas enjoys traveling, participating in various sports and organizations such as Big Brothers/Big Sisters of Newark, NJ.

 Anne Sempowski Ward is a business strategy, operations, marketing and branding executive who has spent nearly two decades in corporate leadership at major companies such as Procter & Gamble, Coca-Cola and Johnson Publishing Company.